LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **11.3%** of players

-_Perform the Distract Enemies quickhack 30 times without drawing attention to yourself._
+Objective: _Perform the Distract Enemies quickhack 30 times without drawing attention to yourself._

 ---